bobross96/fyp-test/log.md

 - Added timings on events (primarily for meetings)
 - Changed view for timed VS non-timed events

+# ---Progress Meeting 3---

 # 8/10/2020
 - Added query parameter based routing for different task types

+# 26/10/2020
+- Added admin-app to existing workspace
+- Added routes in frontend app to access admin-app

+# 27/10/2020
+- Added backend routes to link staff and students to projects
+- Reworked backend routes for registration

+# 28/10/2020
+- Added frontend view for admin-users and admin-projects component
+- Used mat-table to display data
+- Added link user to project on frontend